nieve/prepush/README.md

 		$ prepush /msb=c:/my/path/to/MSBuild.exe

+If you wish to modify the default msbuild path that will be used by default on all your prepush hooks use:

+		$ prepush-config d:/my/path/to/MSBuild.exe

-You can also modify the solution, dlls & even runner on the dropped pre-push file itself.
+You can also modify the solution, dlls & even the test runner on the dropped pre-push file itself.
 If you're using mspec, you may need to specify the dlls you wish to test in the @assemblies array variable.
 Failing to do so may result in the error "Could not load file or assembly 'path/to/your.sln' or one of its dependencies.
 The module was expected to contain an assembly manifest."

 ## Contributing